 Since its inception, these radiothons have raised over $800 million for the hospital, which is incredible because when parents take their children there, they don’t get a bill.
 Their only worry is intended to be their child and not how much everything costs.

 Country Radio host Bobby Bones’ radio station participates in the radiothon every year.
-Because he’s based in Nashville, Tennessee, he is able to get some big name country singers to come in, speak about their involvement with St. Jude, possibly even meet a patient or two, and also perform a couple songs.
+Because he’s based in Nashville, Tennessee, he can get some big-name country singers to come in, speak about their involvement with St. Jude, possibly even meet a patient or two, and also perform a couple of songs.

 During the first couple hours of 2019’s radiothon, Scotty McCreery stopped by and graced us with two acoustic performances, one being Garth Brooks’ “The Dance.”